My Approach to Helping

 More Info About My Practice

-I don't currently bill client health insurance, but am happy to provide you with a receipt of services which you may use to pursue insurance reimbursement for out-of-network care, if your plan includes it.
+I don't currently bill client health insurance but am happy to provide you with a receipt of services that you may use to pursue insurance reimbursement for out-of-network care if your plan includes it.
 If you have questions about this, please consult your health insurance for more info.

-I'm offer morning, afternoon, and evening teletherapy (secure video or phone) appointments to adult women clients.
+I offer morning, afternoon, and evening teletherapy (secure video or phone) and in-person appointments to adult women clients.

 Specific Issue(s) I'm Skilled at Helping With